learn-the-web/topics/progressive-enhancement/index.md

 ## Modern browsers only

-Sometimes we only want to target our Javascript at fairly modern browsers only.
+Sometimes we only want to target our Javascript at fairly modern browsers.
 We should detect each Javascript feature before we use them to confirm the browser has the abilities we need.

+*That doesn’t mean the website becomes unusable without Javascript, just that users can still access all the information but with a different user experience.*

 ### Cutting the mustard